mabel-dev/opteryx/docs/06 Optimization/03 Query Optimization.md

 **cardinality**
 Grouping by columns with high cardinality (mostly unique) is much slower than grouping where there is a lot of duplication in the groups.

+## 4. AVOID `CROSS JOIN`

+Cross join will very likely create a lot of records that are not required - if you then filter these records from the two source tables using a `WHERE` clause, it's likely you should use an `INNER JOIN` instead.